digitalfortress-tech/ad-rotator/README.md

     afterEl: document.querySelector('.summary'),
     offsetTop: '10',        // or '10px' (defaults to 0px)
     offsetBottom: '150px',  // or '150'  (defaults to 0px)
-}
+    noMobile: true          // disable stickiness on mobile (defaults to false) }
 // beforeEl => Element after which the ad becomes sticky
 // afterEl => Element after which ad stops being sticky